IRS Form 8868 Instructions for NonProfits and Tax-Exempt Organizations- Updated December 08, 2022 - 8.00 AM Admin, ExpressExtension

 - Tax year(Fiscal or Calendar) followed by the organization.

 The response made by the organization regarding the tax year in line 1 will reflect in line 2 of the Form.
 Check the appropriate box(s) in line 2.
-If you checked the box, Change in accounting period, make sure the organization have applied for approval to change its tax year unless certain conditions have been met
+If you checked the box, Change in accounting period, make sure the organization has applied for approval to change its tax year unless certain conditions have been met.

 Line 3a and 3b

-Before starting with lines 3a and 3b, the organization must check the return to be filed and its instructions to estimate the amount of tentative tax reduced by any nonrefundable credits.
+Before starting with lines 3a and 3b, the organization must be aware of the return to be filed to estimate the amount of tentative tax without any nonrefundable credits.